 The non-profit group provides volunteers the necessary training and/or assistance needed to represent the children.
 Viva Halcom of Tega Cay became a volunteer guardian ad litem five years ago and serves as the President of the Foundation.
 “During the holidays, FANCY often receives requests from the Department of Social Service for gifts for children in Intensive Foster Treatment homes and other facilities.
 With the help of financial donors, we can help these children.

 We can also provided a list of gift items if a donor would like to shop for gifts for the children,” said Halcom.
 Credit Card donations, checks and other donations are welcome to help the children.
-For more information at http://www.facebook.com/FANCY.YorkCounty or by communityspotlight_fancycontacting Viva Halcom 704-507-6252.
+For more information at http://www.facebook.com/FANCY.YorkCounty or by contacting Viva Halcom 704-507-6252.

 Community Spotlight – Crossroads Shopping Plaza Fall Festival in Tega Cay / Fort Mill